OV-chipkaart: Checking in and out

 Passengers must "check in" at the beginning of their journey and "check out" at the end of the journey by scanning the card at an OV-chipkaart card reader.
 Card readers are placed at station entrances (metro and train) and on board vehicles (bus, tram, and light rail).
 A successful check-in is usually signaled with a green light and a short beep, while check-out also gives a green light and usually two short beeps.

-When changing between most forms of transport (e.g. from bus to bus, bus to tram, bus to train), the user must check out when leaving the first vehicle and check in when entering the second vehicle.
+When changing between most transport modes (e.g. from bus to bus, bus to tram, bus to train), the user has to check out when leaving the first vehicle and check in when entering the second vehicle.
 When transferring between trains from the same operator (e.g. from NS train to NS train), checking out and in is not necessary.
 But this is exceptional: for example, failing to check out and then in again when changing between trams will charge the user the whole deposit (currently €4) rather than the actual fare for their journey (further explained below).

 When travelling on credit, a deposit is deducted from the card's credit balance upon checking in.
-The amount of the deposit is generally €4 for bus, tram and metro journeys.
+The amount of the deposit is generally €4 for municipal bus, tram and metro journeys, and €6 for regional buses.
 For train journeys, the minimum deposit is €20, although with some discount plans loaded on the card, the deposit is only €10.
 Upon checking out, the deposit is automatically refunded to the card with the price of the journey deducted.
-The journey price consists of a basic fare and a fare-per-kilometer.
+The journey price consists of a basic fare plus a fare-per-kilometer.
 The basic fare is only calculated once per journey, which means that only the per-kilometer fare is calculated after transferring to another vehicle (provided that no more than 35 minutes have passed between checking out and in).
 Journey fares vary regionally and are determined periodically by regional transport boards.

 The deposit is possible to be refunded if the user fails to check out at the end of the journey.

 As this normally means that the user pays more than the quoted fare for a journey, the deposit system aims to determine misuse of the system.
 In the event of a machine failure (e.g. if all card validators are out of service), or if the user can prove the real journey, such as checking into a local bus after leaving the train, the excess fee paid can be claimed back from the transport operator.

 The OV-chipkaart is not accepted for international travel; an international ticket must be purchased instead.
 For connecting local trips the card should still be used and must in this case be checked out when ending this trip.
 A few German stations have Dutch card readers that accept the OV-chipkaart.